 Students in the MED and MBA cohort programs are not encouraged to drop courses.
-If dropping/changing schedules is absolutely necessary, see section 14.00 Graduate Programs or advisor for instructions.
+If dropping/changing schedules is absolutely necessary, - see section 14.00, Graduate Program for more information or advisor for instructions.

-4.04 Degrees, Majors, and Minors - Amended
+4.04 Degrees, Majors, and Minors